apostrophecms/sanitize-html/README.md

 ### Script Filters

-Similarly to iframes you can allow a script tag on a list of whitelisted domains or hostnames
+Similarly to iframes you can allow a script tag on a list of whitelisted domains

 ```js
 const clean = sanitizeHtml('<script src="https://www.safe.authorized.com/lib.js"></script>', {